JuliaLang/julia/doc/src/devdocs/types.md

 Build Julia with `make debug` and fire up Julia within a debugger.
 [gdb debugging tips](@ref) has some tips which may be useful.

-Because the subtyping code is used heavily in the REPL itself--and hence breakpoints in this code get triggered often--it will be easiest if you make the following definition:
+Because the subtyping code is used heavily in the REPL itself -- and hence breakpoints in this code get triggered often -- it will be easiest if you make the following definition:

 ```julia-repl
 julia> function mysubtype(a,b)